wadehall/advdb-hw2/README.md

 SELECT stocksymbol, time, quantity, price FROM trade;
 ```

 From the result above, ...
-TO-DO (Analyze the averge time of two systems with two data distribution for this rule of thumb)
+TO-DO (Analyze the average time of two systems with two data distribution for this rule of thumb)

 <br/>